The Kudla-Millson lift of Siegel cusp forms: Reduction of Siegel theta functions to sublattices

 \subsection{On auxiliary polynomials defined on subspaces}

-In~\cite{zuffetti;gen1} the second author explained how to unfold the defining integrals of the genus~$1$ Kudla--Millson lift.
-The idea was to apply Borcherds' formalism~\cite[Section 5]{bo;grass} to rewrite the genus~$1$ theta function~$\Theta_L$ with respect to the splitting of a hyperbolic plane in~$L$.

-Many difficulties arise in the genus~$2$ generalization of this idea.
-One of those is the lack of results on how to rewrite the theta function~$\Theta_{L,2}$ with respect to the splitting of a hyperbolic plane.
-In fact, Borcherds' work~\cite{bo;grass} covers only the genus~$1$ case.
-The goal of the following sections is to fill this gap.
-Certain technical computations are collected in the last section of the present article, namely Section~\ref{sec;appendix}.

 We begin here with illustrating how to rewrite very homogeneous polynomials as combinations of polynomials defined on certain subspaces of~$(\RR^{b,2})^2$, in analogy with~\cite[Section~$5$]{bo;grass}, and study their homogeneity.
+Examples of such decomposition are collected in the appendix of the present article, namely Section~\ref{sec;appendix}.

-In fact, we will see that \emph{they are not always very homogeneous}, in contrast with the case of genus~$1$; see Lemma~\ref{lemma;nonhomogofderpol}.
+In fact, we will see that those polynomials on subspaces \emph{are not always very homogeneous}, in contrast with the case of genus~$1$; see Lemma~\ref{lemma;nonhomogofderpol}.
 This implies that the associated genus~$2$ theta functions are not always modular with respect to~$\Mp_4(\ZZ)$.
 Such unexpected behavior will be further investigated in Section~\ref{sec;deg2KMlift} using Lemma~\ref{lemma;someFtransfofabcdh12lor}, which provides the Fourier transforms of the general summands of such theta functions. \\

 For simplicity, \emph{we restrict to the case of~$L$ splitting off (orthogonally) a hyperbolic plane~$U$}, hence~$L=\brK\oplus U$ for some Lorentzian sublattice~$\brK$.
 We denote by~$\genU,\genUU$ the standard hyperbolic basis of~$U$ such that